awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/security-iam-awsmanpol.md

 + [ListProjects](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_ListProjects)
 + [ListTagsForResource](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_ListTagsForResource)

 To call read\-only actions, users don't need Amazon S3 bucket permissions\.
 However, operation responses might include references to Amazon S3 buckets\.
 For example, the `source-ref` entry in the response from `ListDatasetEntries` is a reference to an image in an Amazon S3 bucket\.
 Add Amazon S3 bucket permissions if your users need to access referenced buckets\.
 For example, a user might want to download an image referenced by a `source-ref` field\.
-For more information, see [Setting Amazon S3 Bucket permissions](su-sdk-permissions.md#su-sdk-bucket-permissions)\.
+For more information, see [Set Amazon S3 Bucket permissions](su-sdk-permissions.md#su-sdk-bucket-permissions)\.